hcai-mms/hcai-mms.github.io/_publications/2026_SIGIR_A2G.md

 bibentry: inproceedings
 bib:
   # journal: Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP),
-  booktitle: Proceedings of the 49th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR,
+  booktitle: Proceedings of the 49th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)
   editor:
   publisher: Association for Computing Machinery
   address: New York, NY, USA